neoforged/.github/primers/26.2/index.md

 - `net.minecraft.world.level.levelgen.structure.templatesystem`
     - `RuleTest#testAgainstWorldState` - Tests the `BlockState` at the given `BlockPos` in the world.
     - `StructureProcessor#evaluatesEntirePieceState` - Whether the structure can process outside of the current chunk.
+- `net.minecraft.world.level.storage`
+    - `ServerLevelData#setAllowCommands` - Whether commands can be sent in the level.
+    - `WorldData#setAllowCommands` - Whether commands can be sent in the world.
 - `net.minecraft.world.level.storage.loot.LootPool#addAll` - Adds all pool entries.
 - `net.minecraft.world.phys.Vec2#rotate` - Rotates the vector the given angle in radians.
 - `net.minecraft.world.phys.shapes`